punchplatform/punch-parser-archetype/README.md

 # punch-parser-artefact

-TODO: add branch to remove internal tooling
-TODO: add CICD to sync Github with this repo

 Quickstart generator to create your parser development project.

 On the punch you develop parsers as part of maven projects.
 A single project can contain